 Myopic macular degeneration

 Myopia, pathological myopia and myopic macular degeneration

 Myopic macular degeneration is a type of macular degeneration that occurs in people with severe myopia.

 Stargardt disease is a genetic condition caused by a tiny alteration in a single gene.
-It is the most common form of juvenile macular dystrophy.
+It is also known as fundus flavimaculatus and is the most common form of macular dystrophy.

 Sorsby fundus dystrophy